The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 1540 W. 70th Ave. | 720-540-3483

 Taste Dos Santos’ take on cochinita pibil (Yucatán slow-cooked pork), and you’ll be in taco heaven.
-For this messy treat, the kitchen braises pork belly in a heady broth of achiote and other spices until meltingly tender.
-Fried cilantro and house-pickled jalapeño and slivers of red onion add textural contrast and zing.
+For this messy treat, the kitchen braises pork belly in a heady broth of achiote and other spices for 12 hours until meltingly tender.
+Guac, slivers of pickled red onion, and poblano sauce add textural contrast and zing.

 Tacos might be rustic, functional, and delicious—but rarely would you call them beautiful.
-That is until you see El Camino’s al pastor crowned with pickled radish and grilled pineapple.
-The tang and crunch of the radish combined with the sweetness of the pineapple and the saltiness of the pork creates a bold flavor profile.
+That is until you see El Camino’s citrus-kissed al pastor crowned with pickled red onion, grilled pineapple, and cilantro.
+The tang and crunch of the onion combined with the sweetness of the pineapple and the saltiness of the pork creates a bold flavor profile.

 3628 W. 32nd Ave. | 720-889-7946 | elcaminotavern.com

 Garibaldi Tacos Azules